-- Regular communication channels for teachers to report attendance updates to stakeholders - Data analysis tools to identify attendance concerns and trends - Clear guidelines and protocols for early intervention on attendance issues - Collaboration platforms or meetings to facilitate communication among teachers, administrators, counselors, and parents - Dedicated staff to implement interventions for students and families with attendance challenges - Resources for counseling services and academic support for students with attendance issues
+- Regular communication channels for administrators to provide feedback to faculty on data from classroom observations. - Data analysis tools to identify instructional concerns and trends - Clear guidelines and protocols for early intervention on student success issues. - Collaboration platforms or meetings to facilitate communication among teachers, administrators, counselors, and parents.